St Mary Bishophill Junior Church, York

 HERITAGE HIGHLIGHTS: 10th-century tower

 The church of St Mary Bishophill is one of the oldest in York and its west tower is built with re-used Roman stone.
-During the Roman occupation, Bishophill was the site of civilian settlement.
+During the Roman occupation, Bishophill was the site of a civilian settlement.
 When the tower was erected in the 10th century Roman stones were readily available so the builders simply incorporated them into the new structure.

 The Saxon Tower